tardate/LittleArduinoProjects/README.md

-# 322 Little Electronics and Arduino Projects
+# 323 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [BoldportClub/cordwood-too/FidgetCube](./BoldportClub/cordwood-too/FidgetCube) - making a Fidget Cube controller for the Boldport Cordwood Too
+> Latest addition:sparkles: [BoldportClub/stringy](./BoldportClub/stringy) - building and playing (mainly playing) the Boldport Club Stringy (Project #14).

 Just my collection of electronics projects, many involving an Arduino in one way or another.